 “Clean, classically beautiful, light golden skin, but too much makeup for my tastes, and her hair was up.
 Now, hair down and less crap on her face, yes, a stunning girl.
 Not frail or thin, but not chubby either.
 Very balanced, strong American body type.
 Very nice looking, yes.”

-Deep in thought over Gary’s description of Al, I felt a hairy arm wrap around my neck.
+Deep in thought over Gary’s description of Al, a hairy arm wrapped around my neck.
 The smell was warm, cigar smoke, and cheap cologne.
 The person was a few inches taller than me and thick around the middle.
 I struggled against the strong arm and felt a wooden knife extending from the other hand.
 I assumed I was wrestling with a flabby but strong older man with a lack of boobs pressing on my back and the furry finger hair.

 “Is he wearing pads?
 “I grunted out at the room.

 “Could be, could not be.
 Focus!”
 Gary clapped his hands together and stomped on the floor.

 The man moved backward, pulling me with him.
 A tingle of fear ran down my spine.
 I planted my feet, making him work to drag me across the floor.
 His grip loosened as he struggled to manage my weight.
 I shoved my elbow under his ribcage and pushed all my weight against the wooden knife.
 I heard the heavy object hit the mat-covered floor.

 “Good now, where is the attacker Henry?
 Where is his weapon?
 Where’s your exit?”
 Gary yelled his questions excitedly.